kubabuda/ecat_servo/docs/008-ax58100-board-rev2.md

 # AX58100 board rev 2

-Again, long laundry list of bugs and missing features on current HW was found:
+Again, laundry list of bugs and missing features on current HW was found:

 - Port silkscreen labels are reversed, of course.
 Just compare PCB renders and photos with stickers on RJ45s
 - Switch to 4 layer PCB for better noise protection and simplified, cleaner routing